Anduin2017/AnduinOS-Docs/README.md

 [Download AnduinOS (ISO)](https://www.anduinos.com/){ .md-button .md-button--primary }

+## Choose your AnduinOS version

+AnduinOS is available in two version branches :LTS and Standard.
+The LTS version is recommended for most users, while the Standard version is recommended for developers and tech enthusiasts.

+To view current version release schedules, see the [AnduinOS Version Release Schedule](./VERSIONS.md).

 ## What is AnduinOS?

 AnduinOS is a custom Debian-based Linux distribution that aims to facilitate developers transitioning from Windows to Ubuntu by maintaining familiar operational habits and workflows.